eclipse-bluechi/bluechi/doc/docs/api/description.md

     Timestamp of the last successfully received heartbeat of the node.

+  * `LastSeenTimestampMonotonic` - `t`

+    Monotonic Timestamp of the last successfully received heartbeat of the node.

 ### interface org.eclipse.bluechi.Job

 Each potentially long-running operation returns a job object, which can be used to monitor the status of the job as well